OldMachine3/prediksi-saham-telkom/README.md

 ## Telkom Stock Prediction
-This Project I Create to implement Linear Regression that I just Learn referensi :
+This Project I Create to implement Linear Regression that I just Learn (in progress) referensi :